The life and confessions of a burglar

 Born in Finchingfield, he later moved to Toppesfield where he married and had four children.
 He lived and worked as honest labourer until 1822 when he stole wood and was sentenced to Halstead Prison.
 Shortly after release from prison, he was caught by a police officer in the act of stealing some hop-poles.
 A struggle ensued and he struck the officer with a bill hook.
 He was again sentenced to prison.

 Back out of prison, in March 1824 with a gang of men, he broke into the hen house of a Joseph Glasscock at Castle Hedingham and stole turkey and chickens.
 The others in the gang were quickly caught and transported, but Turner remained on the run.

 Ten months later he was arrested at his grandmother's house in Finchingfield.
 He tried to escape by climbing out of a window, but was thwarted by getting himself tangled in a window hook.

 He was committed to prison to await his trial but managed to escape.
-He remained at large for two and half years during which time he married twice: to a woman in Bristol by whom he had two children, and the other in Woolwich.
+He remained at large for two and half years during which time he married twice: first to a woman in Bristol by whom he had two children, and the second who lived in Woolwich.

-He then returned to Essex and fell in with James Salmon.
+Turner then returned to Essex and fell in with James Salmon.
 Turner had been working as a labourer in a brick-yard at Grays and Salmon was his fellow lodger in some lodgings.
-He also befriended his brother George, and James Philpot and John Argent, labourers from South Ockenden.
+He also befriended his brother George, together with James Philpot and John Argent, labourers from South Ockenden.

 Turner was arrested for the Castle Hedingham matter when he was recognised at a fair at Little Thurrock.
 Fortunately for Turner, the witness for the original offence did not give evidence at court so the charge was dismissed and therefore, by default, he could not be charged with his escape.
 Also at that time, his involvement in the Runwell matter was not known.